 Children may feel embarrassed and ashamed, lonely, confused, and angry.
 Some children cope by trying to be perfect and others cope by cracking jokes and getting into trouble.

 Family members have to walk on eggshells and quickly learn that the addict dictates the mood for the entire family.
 Family members don’t have the opportunity to explore their own interests and feelings.
 Life is about keeping the peace, simply surviving, and trying to keep the family from imploding.

 Addiction, and the resulting chaos, is a tightly held secret in most addicted families.
 Children are told overtly or covertly not to talk about what’s going on at home.

 As a result, they feel shame – a sense that there’s something wrong with them, that they are somehow to blame for their parent’s addiction, stress, and erratic behavior.

 Common roles in addicted families

-Addicts having varying degrees of functioning or fulfilling their responsibilities.
-For most, addiction progresses with the quantity and frequency of their drug or alcohol use increasing.
+Addicts having varying degrees of functioning.
+For most, addiction progresses as the quantity and frequency of their drug or alcohol use increases.
 Drugs and alcohol become the primary way the addict copes with problems and uncomfortable feelings.
-Their lives revolve around alcohol and drugs – getting more, using, and recovering.

-Other forms of compulsive behavior or dysfunction (gambling, sex addiction, unmanaged mental health problems) create similar family problems.
+Other forms of dysfunction or compulsive behaviors (gambling, sex addiction, unmanaged mental health problems) can create similar family problems.